lukeprofits/Monero_Payment_Request_Standard/README.md

 print(decoded_data)
 ```

-## Encoding Monero Subscription Payment Strings
+## Encoding Monero Subscription Payment Codes
-To encode a Monero subscription payment string, follow these steps:
+To encode a Monero subscription payment code, follow these steps:

 1. Convert the payment details to a JSON object.
 2. Compress the JSON object using gzip compression.